biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 4th Place

-Church:	First A/G, Elkton, MD
+* **Church**: First A/G, Elkton, MD
-Coaches:	Beth Franklin, Joan Thorp (assistant)
+* **Coaches**: Beth Franklin, Joan Thorp (assistant)
+* **Team**:
-Team:	Hannah Franklin
+    * Hannah Franklin
-Jasmine Franklin
+    * Jasmine Franklin
-Kaela Norman
+    * Kaela Norman
-Kyle Thorp
+    * Kyle Thorp
-Lauren Thorp
+    * Lauren Thorp
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to First A/G, Helena, MT 60 to 70
+  * Round 2: Lost to Calvary A/G, Toledo, OH 120 to 140
+  * Round 3: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 150 to 55
+  * Round 4: Lost to Faith A/G, Orlando, FL 70 to 100
+  * Round 5: Won against First Pentecostal A/G, Ottumwa, IA 110 to -5
+  * Round 6: Lost to Braeswood A/G, Houston, TX 40 to 140
+  * Round 7: Won against First A/G, Dickson, TN 210 to 5
 * **Round Robin**:
-Round 1: Won against First Pentecostal A/G, Ottumwa, IA 160 to 55
+  * Round 1: Won against First Pentecostal A/G, Ottumwa, IA 160 to 55
-Round 2: Won against First A/G, New Philadelphia, OH 95 to 30
+  * Round 2: Won against First A/G, New Philadelphia, OH 95 to 30
-Round 3: Won against First A/G, Dickson, TN 235 to 50
+  * Round 3: Won against First A/G, Dickson, TN 235 to 50
-Round 4: Lost to Watford City A/G, Watford City, ND 45 to 90
+  * Round 4: Lost to Watford City A/G, Watford City, ND 45 to 90
-Round 5: Lost to First A/G #2, Lexington, KY 100 to 110
+  * Round 5: Lost to First A/G #2, Lexington, KY 100 to 110
-Round 6: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 20 to 85 Round 7: Lost to Grace A/G, Syracuse, NY 30 to 115 Round 8: Won against Harvest A/G, Fort Worth, TX 165 to 70 Round 9: Won against First A/G, Montgomery, AL 125 to 20 Round 10: Lost to Orange County Worship Center, Santa Ana, CA 110 to 220 Round 11: Lost to Calvary A/G, Elkhart, IN 60 to 80 Round 12: Won against James River, "Light", Ozark, MO 190 to -30 Round 13: Lost to New Life A/G, Ellendale, ND 115 to 130 Round 14: Won against Evangel A/G, Eau Claire, WI 125 to 90 Round 15: Lost to Grace A/G, Spring City, PA -20 to 180
+  * Round 6: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 20 to 85
+  * Round 7: Lost to Grace A/G, Syracuse, NY 30 to 115
+  * Round 8: Won against Harvest A/G, Fort Worth, TX 165 to 70
+  * Round 9: Won against First A/G, Montgomery, AL 125 to 20
+  * Round 10: Lost to Orange County Worship Center, Santa Ana, CA 110 to 220
+  * Round 11: Lost to Calvary A/G, Elkhart, IN 60 to 80
+  * Round 12: Won against James River, "Light", Ozark, MO 190 to -30
+  * Round 13: Lost to New Life A/G, Ellendale, ND 115 to 130
+  * Round 14: Won against Evangel A/G, Eau Claire, WI 125 to 90
+  * Round 15: Lost to Grace A/G, Spring City, PA -20 to 180
-Round 16: Lost to Kennebunk Christian A/G, Kennebunk, ME -45 to 115
+  * Round 16: Lost to Kennebunk Christian A/G, Kennebunk, ME -45 to 115
-Round 17: Won against First A/G, Helena, MT 80 to 30
+  * Round 17: Won against First A/G, Helena, MT 80 to 30
-Round 18: Won against Oceanway A/G, Jacksonville, FL 170 to 25
+  * Round 18: Won against Oceanway A/G, Jacksonville, FL 170 to 25
-Round 19: Won against First A/G, Lexington, NC 170 to 20
+  * Round 19: Won against First A/G, Lexington, NC 170 to 20
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}